Taxi StdLib

 declare extension function indexOf(source:String, valueToSearchFor:String):Int

-Returns the index of valueToSearchFor within source
+Returns the zero-based index of valueToSearchFor within source, or -1 if not found.

 left